 - SES (Satellite Earth Stations & Systems) SatEC Working Group (Satellite Emergency Communications)

 - TCCE (TETRA and Critical Communications Evolution)

-EMTEL is an ETSI Special Committee that identifies the operational and technical requirements of those involved in the provision of emergency communications.
+EMTEL is an ETSI Special Committee that identifies the European operational and technical requirements of those involved in the provision of emergency communications.